- Jawline acne can present as noninflamed comedones and/or inflamed lesions

 What Causes Acne on the Jawline?

-Jawline acne can also be a symptom of polycystic ovary syndrome, a condition that creates cysts in the ovaries and is accompanied by an increase in the production of male hormones.
+Jawline acne can also be a symptom of polycystic ovary syndrome, (PCOS) a condition where the ovaries overproduce androgen hormones.
+This stimulates oil production and increases the likelihood of acne on the jawline.

 Best Ways to Treat Jawline Acne

 Cystic and nodular acne are both severe types of acne that can lead to extensive tissue damage and scarring; and both can be difficult to treat.

 As such, dermatologists apply a multimodal approach that includes retinoids, antibiotics and hormonal treatments that all work in synergy to alleviate symptoms and manage the disease.

 A typical first-line treatment strategy would be an oral antibiotic + combination of adapalene or tretinoin, a vitamin A derivative; or benzoyl peroxide + a retinoid; or an oral antibiotic + retinoid + benzoyl peroxide.